Malis Living Gravestone

 I understand that this can seem very uncomfortable to many artist and of course some do still rely on copyright to survive under capitalism.

-While I do make my personal work public domain I understand not everyone can necessarily do that in the moment, but again this idea of a post copyright society, can only exist in post capitalist society as far as I'm concerned (not in theory but in practice).
+I understand not everyone can put their own work in the public domain in the moment, but that's not what I'm asking.
+This idea of a post copyright society, can only exist in post capitalist society as far as I'm concerned (not in theory but in practice).
 And I believe without the money incentive copyright, will just naturally disappear and people will be able to fully embrace and create art in all its forms.

 In the words of Patricia Taxxon (source: first video on the top)